Skip to main content

 Key Features

-• 20mm Lug Width: This standard size helps me streamline my watch band collection.
-I’ve found 22mm or larger bands uncomfortable, which was a deciding factor in returning a Casio MDV-106 I tried previously.
+• Lug Width — 20mm width helps me streamline my watch band collection; I’ve found 22mm or larger bands uncomfortable.

-• 7s26 / 7s36 Movement: This reliable workhorse is common in Seiko 5 watches.
+• Movement — 7s26 / 7s36 is a reliable workhorse.
 While not as precise as higher-end movements, it maintains a reasonable accuracy of about 10-20 seconds per day.
-I've found this acceptable, especially since I rotate watches frequently.

-• The SKX series features a large crown located at 4 o'clock, which makes setting the time easier compared to models with smaller crowns.
-Importantly, the screw-down crown enhances water resistance, a crucial feature for a dive watch.
+• Large Crown — Located at 4 o'clock, this makes setting the time easier compared to models with smaller crowns.
+The screw-down mechanism also enhances water resistance.

-• Seiko uses Super Luminova paint, ensuring excellent visibility in low light.
-This quality is comparable to many high-end brands.
+• Lume — Seiko uses Super Luminova paint, ensuring excellent visibility in low light, comparable to many high-end brands.

-• The orange dial is both striking and versatile, suitable for casual and business attire.
-Its vibrant color stands out in a market dominated by traditional dials.
+• Dial — The orange dial is both striking and versatile, suitable for casual and business attire.

 Future Considerations